BoccheseGiacomo/SCRN----Pre-Alpha-version/README.md

 Since this architecture is strongly connected, recurrent, and since control nodes create non-continuous effects, training is more difficult and can’t rely only on gradient-descent like algorithms but must be based on some non-differential and non-continuous (zeroth-order) algorithms like genetic algorithm, Hebbian learning, simulated annealing, or Reinforcement Learning.

 complete paper at the link:
+Giacomo Bocchese.
+(2023).
+Self Control Reservoir Network : enhancing intelligence for Neural Networks. https://doi.org/10.5281/zenodo.7637563